Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 \subsubsection{Capacity Region of the Gaussian IC}

-The capacity region of the G-IC without feedback is denoted by $\Cgic$.
+The capacity region of the real GIC without feedback is denoted by $\Cgic$.
 An exact characterization of $\Cgic$ is known only for the case of the very weak interference regime \cite{Shang-TIT-2009, Motahari-TIT-2009,Annapureddy-TIT-2009} and the very strong interference regime \cite{Han-TIT-1981, Carleial-TIT-1978}.
-In all the other regimes, the capacity region is approximated to within one bit \cite{Etkin-TIT-2008} (see Def. \ref{DefApproximationInNbis}).
+In all the other regimes, the capacity region is approximated to within half a bit per dimension \cite{Etkin-TIT-2008} (see Def. \ref{DefApproximationInNbis}).
 The approximation in \cite{Etkin-TIT-2008} is given in terms of two regions: (a) A region $\underR$ that is achievable with a ``simplified'' Han-Kobayashi scheme; and (b) an outer bound of the capacity region, denoted by $\overR$.
 The full descriptions of both $\underR$ and $\overR$ are available in \cite{Etkin-TIT-2008}.